erikgassler/DevCompanion/README.md

 ### Opening Dev Companion for the first time.
 When opening the application for the first time, the user should be presented with a startup guide giving them a quick overview of the application.
 Any Blueprint specific menu items should be disabled.

+### Setting URL for Cloud Storage API Endpoint
+To enable Cloud Storage, user will need to update setting.
+- User will set Cloud Storage API URL field in Settings -> Cloud -> API URL.
+- Dev Companion will validate syntax and then ping URL to confirm valid response.
+- When valid, API URL will be saved to user environment variable for Dev Companion to load endpoint from on subsequent loads.

 ### Creating a new Blueprint.
 Blueprints are displayed as a list of units or steps.
 - When creating/updating, the user can add, remove, and update units.